-On most afternoons the children will have time set aside for Games and/or activities.
-Our Games programme refers to the seasonal sports which are on offer and Activities refers to specialist events such as shooting, archery, golf and fencing.
-The afternoon timetable starts at 1:15pm and there are three 40 minute slots which take us up to the end of timetabled lessons at 4:10pm.
-Years 3 to 6 have an hour of games, or activities from Monday to Friday, with Wednesday afternoons being set aside for fixtures against other schools.
-Our Years 7 to 8 also have a full Games timetable from Tuesday to Friday, with most of their competitive fixtures taking place on Saturday afternoons.
+On most afternoons the children will have time set aside for games and/or activities.
+Our games programme refers to the seasonal sports which are on offer and activities refers to specialist events such as shooting, archery, golf and fencing.
+The afternoon timetable starts at 1:45pm and there are three 40 minute slots which take us up to the end of timetabled lessons at 5:00pm.
+Year 6 have an hour of games, or activities from Monday to Friday, with Wednesday afternoons being set aside for fixtures against other schools.
+Our Years 7 to 8 also have a full games timetable from Tuesday to Friday, with most of their competitive fixtures taking place on Saturday afternoons.

-From 4:10pm to 4:35pm children have a break and get ready, after another snack and play, for evening prep.
-There are two prep sessions per night which take place between 4:35pm and 5:35pm.
-All children, whether day or boarding, have prep at school.
-All prep is supervised and in the case of Juniors, it is overseen by form tutors.
+Evening prep is from 6:30pm.
 Children are able to receive the requisite amount of support for undertaking prep, based on their daily lessons, but the teachers are working towards helping all children develop a good degree of relative independence in this.
 This may include helping them to make good choices and encouragement to sustain their effort.
 Children are given opportunities to develop their reasoning skills and write well/tabulate appropriately.
 Lessons are sometimes supported with IT, but children are taught to take pride in their book work as an essential aspect of development.
 This is especially important as a way of supporting their understandings in a meaningful way.

-At 5:35pm, a busy day of work and play is over and the children get ready for an evening meal at 5:45pm.
-Many day children stay at school to enjoy the clubs’ programme between 6:30pm and 7:30pm.
-Clubs take place from Monday to Friday inclusively and clubs are well attended.
+At 5:50pm, a busy day of work and play is over and the children enjoy their evening meal before free time for activities.
 There is plenty to offer the children in the way of music, drama, art and sports, but also things like karate, table tennis, dog walking, cross country running, mountain biking, model making, maths club and dry slope skiing take place amongst many other things.